 A sound science and systems base provides the framework in which forest harvesting and management operations are conducted.
 The engagement of professional planners, managers and skilled contractors ensures the highest probability of a quality outcome.
-Another important contributor to success and sustainability is the financial and economic outcomes delivered to landowners and communities by well planned and managed forest operations.
-Important aspect and impacts that may affect operation are managed through the Aspect and Impacts register that provides control measures to minimise risks of adverse effects eucalypt wet and dry forest.
-AKSFS manages a broad cross section of these forest types.
-There are many different forest communities, some significantly reduced in size due to clearing and change of land use.
-AKSFS predominantly manages drier regrowth forest.
-Tasmania's Permanent Forest Estate Policy ensures that forest cover is maintained at 95% of the 1996 level across the State and applies to forest community extent within bioregions.
+Another important contributor to success and sustainability is the financial and economic outcomes delivered to landowners and communities by well-planned and managed forest operations.
+Important risks and opportunities that may affect operation are managed through the Risks and Opportunities register that provides control measures to minimise risks of adverse effects